Country Fried Creative’s Mission, Vision and Values

 Next year our company will celebrate its 20th Anniversary.
 Founded in 2003 as Southside Consulting, the company was originally just me trying to figure out how I could help people with small web and IT projects.
 Over the years, our focus changed.
 For several years before the recession of 2009-2011, we became part of the AIS Computers family.
-Although AIS is still part of our legal company name, we decided to rebrand in 2011 and became what’s now known as Country Fried Creative (CFC).
-Those first 10 years of business were all about getting started, trying new things, and adjusting business strategies.
+Although AIS is still part of our legal company name, we rebranded in 2011 and became what’s now known as Country Fried Creative (CFC).
+In those first 10 years of business, we focused on getting started, trying new things, and adjusting business strategies.
 In a future post, we’ll share more about our company history with you.

 Once we became Country Fried Creative, our firm changed focus from just being a technical firm to also being a creative firm.
 Technical solutions need creativity and creativity requires a technical basis in order to thrive.
 Our original service offering, web design and development, requires both creative and technical skills.
 Even now, the two organization departments in our company are the Creative Team and the Technical Team.
 The rebranding was very popular and resonated with our local market.
 That popularity helped our firm to grow our reach and our team.